Motor racing: Bottas fastest in Baku practice, Verstappen crashes

 Verstappen remained a spectator for the rest of the sunny afternoon session.

-Reporting by Alan Baldwin, editing by Jon Boyle
+Reporting by Alan Baldwin, editing by Jon Boyle and Christian Radnedge